smarthsharma07/ML-models-from-scratch/README.md

 # Acknowledgements

 This repository is an educational project created to deepen my understanding of machine learning by implementing algorithms from first principles.
-The emphasis is on understanding the underlying mathematics, optimization techniques, and implementation details rather than relying on high-level machine learning libraries.
+The focus is on understanding the underlying mathematics, optimization techniques, and implementation details rather than relying on high-level machine learning libraries.